aws-samples/amazon-sagemaker-bytetrack-custom-dataset/README.md

 Once ground truth data is ready, we can run [bytetrack-training.ipynb](bytetrack-training.ipynb) to train a model.
 In this session, we convert ground truth data from SageMage Ground Truth into dataset which trainable to ByteTrack.

 ## 3. Model deployment
 By using SageMaker SDK in [bytetrack-inference-yolox.ipynb](bytetrack-inference-yolox.ipynb), we can deploy a real-time inference endpoint.
 To run a batch inference, we can run [bytetrack-batch-inference.ipynb](bytetrack-batch-inference.ipynb).
+You also can deploy an asychronous inference endpoint by running [bytetrack-inference-yolox-async.ipynb](bytetrack-inference-yolox-async.ipynb).